risingwavelabs/risingwave-docs-legacy/cloud/cluster-build-your-own-cloud.md

 5. Click **Next** to continue the configuration of cluster size and nodes.
 To learn more about the nodes, see the [architecture of RisingWave](/docs/current/architecture).

-6. Click **Next**, name your cluster, and run the commands that appear to build a BYOC cluster in the created environment.
+6. Click **Next**, name your cluster, and run the commands that appear to create a BYOC cluster in the created environment.

 ## Resources and permissions